MayaAusset/movieBrowser/README.md

 2. Generate an API key (as described here : [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) .
 Use version 3 of the API as its authentication mechanism is simpler than v4)

 3. In `server` create an `.env` file
--Create these three variable inside that .env file :
+-Create these three variables inside that .env file :
 ```
 PORT=5000
 ENV=development